kedro-org/kedro/docs/source/kedro_project_setup/session.md

 %    B --> |Read pipeline_registry.py| C
 %  end

-Both `bootstrap_project` and `configure_project` handle the setup of a Kedro project, but there are subtle differences. `bootstrap_project` is used for project mode, and `configure_project` is used for packaged mode.
+Both `bootstrap_project` and `configure_project` handle the setup of a Kedro project, but there are subtle differences: `bootstrap_project` is used for project mode, and `configure_project` is used for packaged mode.

-In most cases, you don't need to use these functions because Kedro's CLI already runs them at startup, i.e. `kedro run`.
-If you want to [interact with Kedro Project programtically in an interactive session such as Notebook](../notebooks_and_ipython/kedro_and_notebooks.md#reload_kedro-line-magic), you can use the `%reload_kedro` with Jupyter or IPython.
-You should only use these functions directly if none of these methods work.
+Kedro's CLI runs the functions at startup as part of `kedro run` so in most cases you don't need to call these functions.
+If you want to [interact with a Kedro project programatically in an interactive session such as Notebook](../notebooks_and_ipython/kedro_and_notebooks.md#reload_kedro-line-magic), use `%reload_kedro` line magic with Jupyter or IPython.
+Only use these functions directly if none of these methods work.

 ### `bootstrap_project`

-This function uses `configure_project` under the hood.
-Additionally, it reads metadata from `pyproject.toml` and adds the project root to `sys.path`.
-This ensures your project can be imported as a Python package.
-This is usually used when you are working with the source code of a Kedro Project.
+This function uses `configure_project` under the hood, and additionally reads metadata from `pyproject.toml` and adds the project root to `sys.path` so the project can be imported as a Python package.
+It is typically used to work directly with the source code of a Kedro project.

 ### `configure_project`